znuny/Znuny4OTRS-TypePriorityBasedEscalation/README.md

 **Feature List**

-* Allows you to define escallation attributes by priority in admin interface.
+* Allows you to define escalation attributes by priority in admin interface.

 **Prerequisites**